sightsdev/sights/docs/extending.md

 4. (Optional) Create a sensor graph.

-    A sensor graph is a javascript class that determines how sensor data is displayed on the interface.
+    A sensor graph is a JavaScript class that determines how sensor data is displayed on the interface.
 In many cases, you may be able to use an existing graph to display the data from your new sensor.

-    A new sensor graph class can extend the existing "abstract" class Graph (`SIGHTSInterface/js/graphs/graph.js`) for an easy framework to build your graph class around.
+    A new sensor graph class can extend the existing "abstract" class `Graph` (`SIGHTSInterface/js/graphs/graph.js`) for an easy framework to build your graph class around.

+5. Add the sensor and it's corresponding graph to your config file.

+    If you created the schema, following step 3, then you can create a new sensor through the visual editor in the interface.
+Otherwise, it can be created manually through the advanced editor.

+    Also create a graph for the sensor data to be displayed on.
+If you created a new type of graph in step 4, you can use that one.
+Otherwise you can use one of the default graph types.

-5. Test it!
+6. Test it!

-6. Submit a pull request so we can include your sensor wrapper in the upstream branch!
+7. Submit a pull request so we can include your sensor wrapper in the upstream branch!

     We're always happy to merge pull requests that add features.
 Just make sure your code follows our guidelines!